Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Model and Quench

 \subsection{Quench Dynamics}

-In the scenario of quench dynamics, the initial state $|\Psi(0)\rangle = |\text{ini}\rangle$ is as an eigenstate of the initial (unperturbed) Hamiltonian $\widehat{H}_\text{I}$.
+In the scenario of quench dynamics, the initial state $|\Psi(0)\rangle = |\text{ini}\rangle$ is an eigenstate of the initial Hamiltonian $\widehat{H}_\text{I}$.
 The dynamics starts with the sudden change of some parameter(s) of this Hamiltonian in a time interval much shorter than any characteristic time scale of the model.
-It brings the system to the final (perturbed) Hamiltonian $\widehat{H}_\text{F}$ with eigenvalues $E_\alpha$ and eigenstates $|\psi_\alpha\rangle\neq| \text{ini} \rangle$.
-The final Hamiltonian and its eigenstates are studied in the basis corresponding to the eigenstates of $\widehat{H}_\text{I}$.
+It brings the system to the final Hamiltonian $\widehat{H}_\text{F}$ with eigenvalues $E_\alpha$ and eigenstates $|\psi_\alpha\rangle$.